odbc-ipfs/odbc-ipfs/README.md

 This driver uses libp2p's pubsub to send SQL queries.
 IPFS nodes then parse the request and return a response and synchronize among themselves.

+#### Project Status: Communication between the driver and a go node in IPFS works, but go nodes do not communicate between themselves yet.

 # WARNING: All database transactions are currently public using libp2p pubsub.
 NOTHING is encrypted yet.

 ### [Docker Hub](https://hub.docker.com/repository/docker/tctromp/odbc-ipfs-node)